 From humble beginnings and the generational flows that come with it, Macknade has flourished and grown into what it is today.
-We no longer farm the land, but our Flagship Faversham Food Hall is right at the heart of where we started some 170 years ago and our heart is, just as it has always been, in our food and the people we share it with.
+We no longer farm the land, but our Flagship Faversham Food Hall is right at the heart of where we started some 175 years ago and our heart is, just as it has always been, in our food and the people we share it with.

-Frederick Neame Snr, was the first to bring the family to Faversham, Kent.
-The family farmed the land for many years and Macknade Farm was one of the region's leading fruit and vegetable growers, nationally renowned for its hard fruit, hops and livestock.
-This continued for 5 generations.
+Frederick Neame Snr, was the first to bring the family to Faversham, Kent, where we farmed the land for many years.
+Macknade Farm was one of the region's leading fruit and vegetable growers, nationally renowned for its hard fruit, hops and livestock.
+This continued for five generations.

-Pears from the Macknade orchards were served at the wedding of Princess Elizabeth to the late Phillip Mountbatten.
+Pears from our orchards were served at the wedding of Princess Elizabeth to the late Phillip Mountbatten.

-Patricia Neame (Frederick's great great granddaughter) opened Fir Tree P.Y.O on the corner of the family farm.
-Patricia does this with her husband Renato Cuomo, an Italian native – originally from the island of Ischia in the Bay of Naples - brings his mediterranean flavour to drive the business forward.
+Patricia Neame (Frederick's great great granddaughter) & her husband Renato Cuomo open Fir Tree P.Y.O on the corner of the family farm.
+Renato - an Italian native, originally from the island of Ischia in the Bay of Naples - brings his mediterranean flavour to drive the business forward.

-Macknade stops farming altogether and focuses solely on retail.
+We stop farming altogether and focus solely on retail.

-The café opens, encouraging Macknade shoppers to sit and enjoy quality food with friends & family in-store, a community is building.
+The first Macknade café opens, encouraging shoppers to sit and enjoy quality food with friends & family in-store... a community is building.

 Stefano, Patricia & Renato’s son, becomes Managing Director, the sixth generation to own and run Macknade.

 Shane Godwin takes over as Managing Director and Stefano Cuomo becomes CEO.
-Macknade at Hoopers in Tunbridge Wells opens on the second floor of a family run department store.
+Macknade at Hoopers in Tunbridge Wells opens on the second floor of the iconic family run department store.